Making the most of your travel dollars

 Travel in low or shoulder seasons

 Low season is where there is less travel demand.
-There will be fewer tourists travelling to the destination, the weather is not as good and prices will be lower.
+There will be fewer tourists travelling to the destination, the weather is sometimes not as good but prices will be definitely lower.

 Shoulder season is where travel demand is starting to increase.
-You’ll see more tourists at the destination, weather will be improving and prices will be getting more expensive.
+You’ll see more tourists at the destination, weather will be better and prices will be getting more expensive.

-You may notice airlines will offer more sales in these periods as demand is lower. ✈️
+You may notice airlines will offer more sales in these low and shoulder seasons as demand is lower. ✈️

 Travel in off peak periods

-In addition to travelling in low or shoulder seasons, you will save big money if using flights that leave in off peak times such as very early in morning or late at night.
+In addition to travelling in low or shoulder seasons, you will save big money if you use flights that leave in off peak times such as very early in morning or late at night.

 Travel on multi stop flights